-To estimate local repolarization properties of myocardium, activation-recovery intervals (ARIs) were measured from unipolar electrograms as the interval between local depolarization and local repolarization times (Burgess et al. 1972).
+To estimate local repolarization properties of myocardium, activation-recovery intervals (ARIs) were measured from unipolar electrograms as an interval between local depolarization and local repolarization times (Burgess et al. 1972).
 Local depolarization and repolarization times were defined as the minimum first derivative and the maximum first derivative of the unipolar electrogram in the period corresponding to the QRS complex and T wave in ECG, respectively.
 The computer-chosen (automatically) depolarization and repolarization times were reviewed and corrected if required.
-322 electrograms of 588 ones (6 chickens \times 14 plunge needles \times 7 electrodes) were analysed; rest electrograms were unsatisfactory to analyse the T wave.
+322 electrograms of 588 ones (6 hens $\times$ 14 plunge needles $\times$ 7 electrodes) were analyzed; remaining electrograms were unsatisfactory to analyze the T wave.
 All ARIs were corrected to the cardiac cycle length according to the Bazett's equation.
-Electrodes 1 and 2 of each plunge needle were considered to be in the subendocardial position, electrodes 3, 4 and 5 in the midmyocardial position and electrodes 6 and 7 in the subepicardial position (i.e. what is stated in Table 1 and 4 and in Figure 3).
+Electrodes 1 and 2 of each plunge needle were considered to be in the subendocardial position, electrodes 3, 4 and 5 in the midmyocardial position and electrodes 6 and 7 in the subepicardial position as stated in Tables 1 and 4 and in Figure 3.

-Data are presented as means \pm SD.
+Data are presented as means $\pm$ SD.
 Statistical comparisons were carried out by paired and unpaired Student's t-test.